 When fishing for bass in the rain, target shallow areas and structure where bass seek shelter and ambush prey.
 Use moving baits like bladed spinnerbaits, crankbaits, or soft plastic swimbaits.
 Rain can make bass more active, so cover water methodically and adjust retrieval speed to entice strikes.

 Can you bass fish in the rain?
-Yes, but in order to maximize your efforts, there are some key things you should keep in mind.
+Yes, but to maximize your efforts, you should keep some key things in mind.

 This article is part of my Complete Guide to Bass Fishing series that you might be interested in.